ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 4. Record these data in a table labeled, &ldquo;Constant Values.&rdquo; This table should have column headers: System #, Linear Densisty (kg/m), Length (m), Mass (kg), Tension (N), Velocity (m/s), Fundamental Frequency (Hz); and row headers: System 1, System 2, and System 3.
 Record your systems&rsquo; values here as you proceed with part two of this lab.

 :::Note
-Be sure to use the units provided in the template tables when recording your data e.g. Linear density should be in kg/m.
+Be sure to use the units provided in the template tables when recording your data; *e.g.*, linear density should be in kg/m.
 :::